Macular Degeneration in Everett WA

 If the disease progresses to the wet form, patients may also perceive straight lines as wavy or crooked, and have larger and larger blind spots, increasingly losing central vision.
 With wet macular degeneration, central vision loss can occur rapidly, sometimes in as little as a few days or weeks.

 Macular degeneration may necessitate many lifestyle changes as it progresses.
 Patients may lose the ability to drive, have difficulty reading, and have difficulty recognizing faces.
 Because they retain peripheral vision, however, they usually remain capable of managing independently.

 Intraocular injections of vascular endothelial growth factor are often successful in stopping abnormal blood vessel growth in wet macular degeneration.
 The medications are injected into the vitreous of the eye on a monthly basis to control the damaging effects of wet macular degeneration.
-Photodynamic therapy is also effective in removing the newly developing abnormal blood vessels characteristic of wet macular degeneration.
+Photodynamic therapy is also effective in removing the newly developing abnormal blood vessels.
 Many patients also benefit from vitamin and mineral supplements, which help to clear out toxic substances that may build up.